Ezekiel-Saji/parking-app/README.md

-# Parking OS - Real-Time Smart Parking Management
+# just park! - Real-Time Smart Parking Management

-Parking OS is a comprehensive, AI-powered parking management system designed to optimize parking space utilization using computer vision and interactive mapping.
+just park is a comprehensive, AI-powered parking management system designed to optimize parking space utilization using computer vision and interactive mapping.
 It provides real-time occupancy data, reservation systems, and an intuitive dashboard for both users and administrators.

 ---